 If you are up for the challenge, you can try soundproofing a room with egg cartons in the following way:

 You can stick egg cartons to your walls using super glue, duct tape, thumbtacks or nails, and industrial spray-on adhesives.
 Of course, you want to avoid damaging the surfaces of your walling, especially if you rent your home.
 Be careful to use only clean cartons as well.
 You want to keep your rooms fresh and clean while experimenting with this DIY sound reduction method.

-Both recycled paper and cardboard egg cartons do have some noise muffling capabilities.
-Even flat sheets of cardboard can soften echos and mild noise.
+Both recycled paper and cardboard egg cartons do have some noise-muffling capabilities.
+Even flat sheets of cardboard can soften echoes and mild noise.
 Yet the most effective egg crates for some degree of sound reduction are the ones made of plastic foam materials.

 Attempting to use egg crates to absorb sound on ceilings is not recommended since they can easily become loose and fall.
 Obviously, attempting soundproof flooring with these cartons would make walking extremely difficult.

 All things considered, disposable egg crates may serve the purpose of temporary sound reduction.
 However, for quality soundproofing, you need to use acoustic foam that is securely installed.